Kola50011/TourPlanner/protocol.md

 The fronted is implemented in Java using JavaFX and FXML.
 Furthermore, the MVVM pattern is used to follow best-practices in building a JavaFX application.
 No data is stored on the frontend.

 ## Backend
 The backend is responsible for all business logic and data storage.
 Furthermore, it connects to __min.io__ to store the images. __PostgreSQL__ is used as the database to store all logs and tours.
+The **Spring Framework** is used in the backend allowing Inversion of Control and Dependency Injection.

 # Failures / Lessons learned